csillabarna/project-2/README.md

   ...
 }
   ```
+## Challenges

+- Right and efficent way of using and passing `props` between `React Components`.
+- Since it was the  first `React` app that I worked with someone else we were new to create a realistic idea of the MVP.

-# Future enhancements.
+## Future enhancements
  - We think this project would benefit from a moving carousel on the search page which could display featured movies that the user could explore.

-- create a wishlist.
+- Create a wishlist.

-- With more time we would have liked to combine it with another API to provide more information
+- With more time we would have liked to combine it with another API to provide more information .

+## Lessons Learned

+  - efficient ways to pair-program
+  - develop presentation skills through the demo process
+  - meeting strict deadlines
+  - using `REST API` and display it on `react` UI

 ## Summary

 Over the course of this hackathon, we became more comfortable with a variety of technical skills such as using APIs and pagination.
 We can now confidently read the documentation and collect  the information from a public API.
 We solidified the knowledge to transfer information between `react` components and make `axios fetch` requests to specific URLs by utilizing `template literals`.

-Lessons Learned:
-  - efficient ways to pair-program
-  - meeting strict deadlines
-  - develop presentation skills through the demo process
-  - using `REST API` and display it on `react` UI